jermnelson/technology-narrative-pull-platform/library-apps-to-a-catalog/reimagining-the-tiger-catalog.md

 with a modern user interface.
 This iteration's support for BIBFRAME or other library linked-data was minimal, mainly in providing supporting structures for the user interface's cover art.
-This iteration also succeeded in evaluating the utility of MongoDB's JSON document approach for data storage
+This iteration also succeeded in evaluating the utility of MongoDB's JSON document approach for data storage.

 #### Build-Measure-Learn - Iteration Two
 The second iteration of the MVP is switching to Fedora4 as the primary data